Anker discounts accessories by up to 30 percent

-If you’re looking for deals on accessories, such as chargers and cables, then Anker is having sale that can save you up to 30 percent.
+If you’re looking for deals on accessories, such as chargers and cables, then this Anker sale might be what you’ve been waiting for.

 - Anker Wireless Charger, 313 Wireless Charger (Stand) for $19.99 (save 23%)